using-blazor-lessons/lessons-in-2025-q1/README.md

 ### 03 - Code - The Actions.

-We want to compute when a key is pressed.
+Our requirement is, that the state is computed when a key is pressed.
 Like before:

 1. Make the `WatcherActions` `public static`.
 2. Add `public record struct KeyPressed(KeyboardEventArgs KeyboardEventArgs);` as the required action.

 `KeyboardEventArgs` belongs to namespace `Microsoft.AspNetCore.Components.Web` and we will use it to capture and compute the pressed keys.

+Done.

 ### 04 - Code - The Reducers.